-The following photos are signs I use at the markets, and they are organized by color and/or type of tomato primarily because these categories are easiest to explain to customers at a busy market.
-For more specific information on size, growth habit, flavor, and disease resistance see this post which gives more in-depth information
+The following photos are signs I use at the farmers’ markets, and they are organized by color and/or type of tomato, primarily because these categories are easiest to explain to customers at a busy market.

 Best Pepper Varieties – Hot & Spicy:

 Your selection of varieties will be much larger if you buy seeds and start your own plants.
 If you start seeds at home be sure and look at this detailed tutorial on starting plants from seed.